lightski/fruit_sale_crud/README.txt

 FUTURE ADD-ONS
-	-Proper data validation in process.php - only characters in fname/lname and only numbers in fruit -user switchable years, which creates new table in database (and switches to that for inserts and queries)
+	-Proper data validation in process.php - only characters in fname/lname and only numbers in fruit -User switchable years, which creates new table in database (and switches to that for inserts and queries) must show up in totals.php as well -Success message and failure message for data entry